Guide to Tawny Port

-The flavour characteristics will be concentrated and complex - fruits are dried fruit rather than fresh as you would expect from a ruby.
-In addition there will be notes of caramel, vanilla, honey, spice and nuts.
+The flavour characteristics of all age-indicated ports will be concentrated and complex but the 10 year old tawny ports should display more fresh fruit flavours than dried fruit flavour with more subtle nuttiness and spice (unlike a ruby port which will be mainly fresh berry flavours) and a silky texture and the 40 year old tawny port should taste of dried fruits like raisins, nuts vanilla, caramel, honey and spice.
 The 30 and 40+ year old tawnies are usually extremely rich with a very silky texture but can sometimes take on hints of vinegar.

-Colheita tawny ports from the grapes of a single vintage are aged in cask for a minimum seven years though usually for closer to 20 years (or more).
+Colheita tawny ports are produced from the grapes of one single vintage and are aged in cask for a minimum seven years though usually for closer to 20 years (or more).
 They can vary in style and flavours depending on the length of ageing but are required to display the characteristics of the particular vintage.

 Matching tawny port with food

 Like ruby port, Tawny port is traditionally drunk and goes well with hard cheeses like Cheddar cheese and with blue cheese (also sheeps' cheeses like Manchego).
 But it is so much more versatile than ruby port.
 Tawny port can be a great match for: